OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

     * [3rd party package registries](https://code-maven.com/package-registry)
     * Google search?

-What are yaml files
+* What are yaml files See the [repo](https://github.com/OSDC-Code-Maven/open-source-by-organizations/) and the [site](https://osdc.code-maven.com/)

+* Video 1:
+* Video 2:

+## Assignment 2

+* Add (more) projects you are interested in.
+* Follow our project
+* Follow my projects
+* Follow each other's projects.

+* Convert more organizations to yaml files.
+* Collect more organizations

+## Session 3 2023.03.23 13:30-14:30

 * Create Github pages.
     * Markdown.
     * Introduce git client.
         * Setup local git configure, clone, add, commit, etc.

-* Video 1:
-* Video 2:

-## Assignment 2

-* Follow our project, follow my projects, follow each other's projects.

-## Session 3 2023.03.23 13:30-14:30

 * Video 1: Ran Moshe

+* Create a web site using GitHub pages, with cv, image, projects.
+Link to the course site, link to your blog.
+Explain why linking and the anchors are important.

 ## Session 4 2023.03.30 13:30-14:30